-Your source for official Arizona State Parks information.
-Arizona State Parks announces news on a variety of topics including the 30 State Parks, the State Trails system, outdoor-related funding grants, State Historic Preservation Office programs, archaeology, history, off-highway vehicle issues, and Open Space issues in Arizona to name just a few.
+Arizona State Parks announces news on a variety of topics including the 28 State Parks, the State Trails system, outdoor-related funding grants, State Historic Preservation Office programs, archaeology, history, off-highway vehicle issues, and Open Space issues in Arizona to name just a few.
+See the current press releases or scroll down to the archive of past press releases.

 Publishing (or Linking to) our Domain Name: Please always publish (or link to) our current domain AZStateParks.com and not one of our depreciated domain names.
 Thank you.

-After the application is accepted you will be notified and you may also have to acquire a special-use permit directly with the park you want to use as a location.
+After the pre-permit application is accepted you will be notified and you may also have to acquire a special-use permit directly with the park you want to use as a location.
 There is also a $1 million insurance certificate required.
-Please allow at least 30 days for the completion of the application and permit process but we will try to accomodate any requests.
+Please allow up to 30 days for the completion of the pre-permit application and permit process for large projects but we will try to accomodate any request.

 You may also be interested in the Arizona State Parks Foundation Newsroom.
 Founded in June 2004, the Arizona State Parks Foundation (ASPF) is a force and focus for raising funds and friends to benefit the 30 parks, historic sites and scenic natural areas that comprise Arizona State Parks.
 As a non-profit 501(c)(3) organization, ASPF stands as the partner to assist Arizona State Parks in fulfilling its mission through education, community participation and financial support.
 ASPF does this by promoting the acquisition, preservation and maintenance of natural, scenic, recreation and historic structures of exceptional value to the citizens of Arizona.
 It also serves as the foremost advocate for state parks in government forums, at local community levels and through the media.